Accelerating the transition to a world powered by renewable energy.

 Maryland Solar Project Notices

-• An initial public comment hearing in the above-entitled matter is scheduled for Wednesday, January 7, 2026, at 6:00 p.m., via virtual platform, concerning Nanticoke Road Solar 2, LLC’s application for a certificate of public convenience and necessity to construct a 5 MW solar photovoltaic generating facility in Wicomico County, Maryland.
-The Project is proposed as a community solar facility and is anticipated to occupy approximately 33 acres of a 41.9-acre property located at 28260 Nanticoke Road, Salisbury, MD and is identified as Tax Map 0037, Grid 0011, Parcel 0013 and Tax Map 0037, Grid 0011, Parcel 0016 in Wicomico County, Maryland.
+A second public comment hearing in the above-entitled matter is scheduled for Thursday, April 30, 2026, at 6:00 p.m. at Cecil College in the Technology Center Building, Room D208, located at 1 Seahawk Drive, North East, Maryland 21901 concerning Bouchelle Road Solar 1, LLC’s application for a certificate of public convenience and necessity to construct a 5 MW solar photovoltaic generating facility in Cecil County, Maryland.
+The Project is anticipated to occupy approximately 27.1 acres of a 111.14-acre property (the “Property”) located at 600 Bouchelle Road, Elkton, MD (Tax Map 0019, Grid 0022, Parcel 0068) in Cecil County, Maryland.

-The initial public comment hearing will be held virtually, begin with a presentation by the Applicant, followed by brief statements by the Department of Natural Resources, Power Plant Research Program (“PPRP”); Maryland Office of People’s Counsel (“OPC”); and the Technical Staff of the Public Service Commission of Maryland (“Staff”) as to their respective roles in the case.
+The hearing will begin with a presentation of the Project by the Applicant; followed by a presentation by the Department of Natural Resources (DNR), Power Plant Research Program (PPRP) of its recommendations with respect to the Project; followed by the Technical Staff of the Public Service Commission of Maryland (Staff) as to its recommendations regarding the Project.